GCSE Results Day 2026: Key Dates & What to Expect

 Can't make it to school?
 Your results can be sent to you instead.

-Many schools now offer email or SMS notification of results.
+Many schools now offer email or text notification.
 Some exam boards also provide online portals where you can log in and view your grades.

-If you're receiving results by post, they'll usually be sent first class on results day itself, meaning they should arrive within 1-2 working days.
-Make sure your school has your correct postal address well in advance.
+If you're receiving results by post, they'll usually be sent first class on results day, so they should arrive within 1–2 working days.
+Make sure your school has your correct address well in advance.

-Top tip: If you're on holiday during results day, arrange for someone you trust to collect your results on your behalf.
-They'll need a signed letter of authorisation from you and a copy of your ID.
+Top tip: If you're on holiday on results day, arrange for someone you trust to collect your results for you.
+They'll need a signed letter of authorisation and a copy of your ID.

 |---|---|---|